mkonkel/JetpackComposeNavigation/README.md

 The general usage of the `ViewModel` is quite simple and similar to the android approach.
 We need to create a class that extends the `ViewModel` and then put the logic there.
-The `ViewModel` offer us a `viewModelScope` that is a `CoroutineScope` that is bound to the lifecycle of the `ViewModel`.
+The `ViewModel` offer us a `viewModelScope` which is a `CoroutineScope` that is bound to the lifecycle of the `ViewModel`.
 It means that when the `ViewModel` is destroyed all the coroutines that are launched in the `viewModelScope` will be cancelled.
 Therefore, we can easily use it to handle the async operations.